SkrFractals/Comparser/README.md

 # Comparser
 Complex Computer Parser

+EXECUTION STAGES:
+Comparser has two distinct stages:
+Parser stage (COMMANDS) — read sequentially.
+Definitions, constants, if, while, do, etc. are processed here.
+Names may be redefined during this stage.
+Evaluation stage (EXPRESSIONS) — after parsing is complete, expressions are pure.
+Calling an expression cannot modify definitions, constants, or functions.
+The only exception is local commands, aka pre-calculations/redefinitions, but those only happen locally for a single expression call, and don't mutate the global parsed code.

 COMMANDS:
 Parser stage, the "code".
 This one is read sequentially line by line, and works more like your typical procedural/imperative code.
 You can and re-define functions and constants (so they can be mutated while this code is being read, but then stay at their final value for the evaluation stage)